fdorado985/GuessTheFlag/README.md

 - [x] **Add style to the buttons** : Using `CALayer` change the button styles with a border width and color.
 - [x] **Pick 3 Random Numbers** : Pick 3 random numbers to use them to pick a flag from the array.
 - [x] **Shuffle** : Shuffle up the order of the array, to then pick the first three items.
+- [x] **Actions** : Create the actions to let the button interact to choose the correct answer.
+- [x] **Show Alert** : Show an alert to let the user know if the answer is correct or not and show the score.

 ## Demo
 ### features/design-the-layout